PacificBiosciences/smrtflow/docs/eve_server.rst

 System Overview
 ---------------

 Eve is a SMRT Server instance that enables SMRT Link to send Events and TechSupport TGZ file uploads.
+Eve is in sbt subproject *smrt-server-eve* in smrtflow.

 Events that are sent to Eve are written to disk and imported into ElasticSearch and are accessible from Kibana.